stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 When retrieving an application, you can also retrieve one or more of its linked resources by [expanding them in-line](#links-expansion) using the `expand` query parameter.

-The following `Application` attributes are expandable:
+The following `Groups` attributes are expandable:

 * `tenant`
 * `directory`